svera/magento2-developer-exam-notes/README.md

 ---
 #### 6.8.
 Customising Customer Addresses
 > How do you add another field to the customer address entity using a setup script?
+To add another field to customer address using a setup script, you use `setup/InstallData.php` while using EAV.
+Make sure the attribute is assigned to a form (such as `customer_form_attribute` table) to make sure it is saveable.
+The customer address field must be manually added just like other attributes.
 ---
 ## References
 ### Magento 2 Dev Docs